stefanbaumeler/bem-plus/methodology/guide/part-2.md

 For all of those reasons, I think this area is still in need of improvement.

-Both those sections get a 5/10 from me.
+Both those sections get a 5/10 each from me.

 ### Collaboration, Missing Standardization